Your Guide to study Medicine in Italy

 Sixteen public universities.
 Milan to Catania.

 Every red pin is an English-taught medical program at a public university.
-Regions with more than one university are outlined in burgundy.

 Italy also has private medical universities (Humanitas, UniCamillus, San Raffaele, Cattolica) with separate exams and higher tuition (€10,000–23,000/year).
 This guide focuses on public universities.